kurtosis-tech/kurtosis-package-indexer/kurtosis/README.md

 Kurtosis Package Indexer requires a valid Github token to search Kurtosis packages on Github.
-The token can be passed either as a direct environment variable, or the indexer can also fetch it from the content of a file inside an S3 bukcet.
+The token can be passed either as a direct environment variable, or the indexer can also fetch it from the content of a file inside an S3 bucket.
 See the indexer [README](../README.md) for more info

 If the latter is used, make sure a file named `github-user-token.txt` is available in the S3 bucket under the path `${aws_bucket_user_folder}/kurtosis-package-indexer/`